markviola/android-grade-tracker/README.md

 * Change GPA Scale
 * Convert a grade section from calculating all marks to top marks and vice versa
 * Expand settings options (color scheme, language)
+* Change database schema
+* Resize text when the string is long
+* Add tutorial on how to use app